tverstraten/harvest-forward/src/plugins/information-architecture/README.md

 # Information Architecture Plugin

 This plugin include model classes to help define the shape of a system.
-There are no harvestors, transformers or generators.
+There are no harvesters, transformers or generators.

 The model classes are: